samarth8765/Notes/Docker.md

     - Single file with all the dependencies and configuration to run a program.
     - Ways to create an image
         - Take image from docker hub.
-        - Create image from dockerfile.
+        - Create image from Dockerfile.
         - Create image from existing container.

 - Docker container